 I was tracking a large set of Twitter accounts (dozens of accounts) obviously owned by one person or one group: all linked to the same domain and all used the same aggressive Twitter follower churn growth technique.

 Some of the accounts were in the tens of thousands of followers range while they only followed around 2,000 accounts.
 The accounts were growing faster than my Twitter accounts and it was obvious they were using aggressive follow churn.
 They have ALL being banned by Twitter and load the Twitter account suspended notification!

 This account has been suspended.
 Learn more about why Twitter suspends accounts, or return to your timeline.

-It looked like all the banned Twitter accounts were automatically following a large number of new followers every day (i’d guess well over 500 a day) and automatically unfollowing them all (including the accounts which followed back!) a day or two later while keeping the number of accounts they followed to ~2,000.
+It looked like all the banned Twitter accounts were automatically following a large number of new followers every day (i’d guess well over 500 Twitter accounts a day) and automatically unfollowing them all (including the accounts which followed back!) a day or two later while keeping the number of accounts they followed to ~2,000.

 This is the definition of aggressive Twitter follow churn and Twitter banned them all: all that work down the drain!

-That’s acceptable for people with dozens/hundreds of Twitter accounts with automated Tweet, follow/unfollow systems who expect a % of bans, but a serious business can not take risks with their main Twitter account!
+That’s acceptable for people with dozens/hundreds of Twitter accounts with an automated Tweet, follow/unfollow systems who expect a % of bans, but a serious business cannot take risks with their main Twitter account!

 With this sort of risky technique getting 1,000 free Twitter followers a week would be easy, BUT if you care about your Twitter account do NOT use aggressive follow techniques to get thousands of followers, you might get away with it for months and build an account with over 10,000 Twitter followers, but the risks are too high and there’s no value in a suspended Twitter account with tens of thousands of followers!